huggingface/blog/perceiver.md

 ## Perceiver for text

 Suppose that one wants to apply the Perceiver to perform text classification.
 As the memory and time requirements of the Perceiver's self-attention mechanism don't depend on the size of the inputs, one can directly provide raw UTF-8 bytes to the model.
-This is beneficial, as familar Transformer-based models (like [BERT](https://arxiv.org/abs/1810.04805) and [RoBERTa](https://arxiv.org/abs/1907.11692)) all employ some form of explicit tokenization, such as [WordPiece](https://research.google/pubs/pub37842/), [BPE](https://arxiv.org/abs/1508.07909) or [SentencePiece](https://arxiv.org/abs/1808.06226), which may be harmful as shown by [Bostrom et al., 2020](https://arxiv.org/abs/2004.03720).
+This is beneficial, as familar Transformer-based models (like [BERT](https://arxiv.org/abs/1810.04805) and [RoBERTa](https://arxiv.org/abs/1907.11692)) all employ some form of explicit tokenization, such as [WordPiece](https://research.google/pubs/pub37842/), [BPE](https://arxiv.org/abs/1508.07909) or [SentencePiece](https://arxiv.org/abs/1808.06226), which [may be harmful](https://arxiv.org/abs/2004.03720).
 For a fair comparison to BERT (which uses a sequence length of 512 subword tokens), the authors used input sequences of 2048 bytes.
 Let's say one also adds a batch dimension, then the `inputs` to the model are of shape (batch_size, 2048).
 The `inputs` contain the byte IDs (similar to the `input_ids` of BERT) for a single piece of text.
 One can use `PerceiverTokenizer` to turn a text into a sequence of byte IDs, padded up to a length of 2048:

 ``` python
 from transformers import PerceiverTokenizer